-Although it is well known that normal based geometry computations are superior to any other schemes (just compare the results of Phong and Gouraud shading), most researchers avoid such approaches, because they are nonlinear and therefore difficult to handle in theory.
+Although it is well known that normal based geometry computations are superior to any other schemes (just compare the results of Phong and Gouraud shading), most researchers avoid such approaches, because they are non-linear and therefore difficult to handle in theory.
 Linear methods, however, are not well suited for modeling geometric data.
 For visualization and CAM techniques like CNC milling, surfaces with minimum curvature variations are usually desired.
 This cannot be achieved using linear techniques.
-Hence, our new subdivision scheme introduced in [15] is based on a non-linear method for modeling meshes discussed in detail in [10, 12, 13, 14].
+Hence, our new subdivision scheme is based on a non-linear method for modeling meshes discussed in detail in [6, 8, 9, 10].
 It was originally designed for dense triangle meshes like those reconstructed from optical range data, but works with sparse meshes as well.
 The generated surfaces feature minimum curvature variations and are therefore especially suited for visualization and rapid prototyping.
 In Sec.
 3 we give a brief introduction to this approach.